 CREE (Canna Renewable Energy and Electrification)

 After many years of working toward the installation of a sustainable energy generation system, Canna is now producing its electricity from wind and sun.
 Six 18 metre wind turbines and a photo voltaic array, which together are capable of generating 60kW of electricity, took over from the diesel generators in October 2018.
+We have aspirations to reduce Canna's consumption of fossil fuels still further in the coming years by using more of our clean green electricity to heat our homes and power the farm's vehicles.

 Very few houses these days do not have vehicular access but until June of 2018, the properties on Sanday only had vehicle access at low tide.
 A new 'all tides' road is now in place, which has transformed Sanday life.
 Huge thanks to everybody who helped with the funding of this project and to Finlay Crawford of Black Isle for all the hard work that went into the road.